 As parents, we take every precaution to protect our children, yet common misconceptions about water safety can give a false sense of security.
-Drowning is a leading cause of unintentional death among children, but with the right knowledge, many of these tragedies can be prevented.
+Drowning is a leading cause of unintentional death among children under 5, but with the right knowledge, many of these tragedies can be prevented.

 In this article, we’re debunking five dangerous myths that many parents hold about drowning.
 Understanding the truth could save a child’s life.